 But finally we got it and just by the hairs on my chinny chin chin.
 The flight down was fine, the only thing being we were the only 2 white people.
 The taxi brought us to our hostel which looked like was empty and run down, but when we rung the door the lady brought us in.
-We quickly realized our spanish was not so good [if we ever thought it was good?] because not only did the manager not know english but not one single person in the whole hostel!
+We quickly realized our spanish was not so good because not only did the manager not know english but not one single person in the whole hostel!
 But we eventually got a room to ourselves and crashed.

 After our experience today from Bogota to Cali we

 have a new addition to Fear Factor.
 It had to be one the most petrofying and yet most beautiful bus ride of our lives.
 One could argue that these bus drivers were pulled of the streets, shown the movie To Fast To Furious, and told to drive to location without hospitalizing anyone.
 They drove into corners going at least sixty and on the odd times even managing the bus on two wheels.
 They also passed anyone that was going to slow for there standards around any corners (were talking rocky mountains where the road isn´t staight for longer the 100 meters).
 And if by any chance there was oncoming traffic coming there way, which was often the case they would nail the brakes and you would find yourself in an other seat.
 After bracing myself for a good two hours i look over and find keith snoring away...?
 As bad as the ride sounds we did only pay 30,000 pesos ($15) and along the way saw a glimpse into paradise.
 There were tropical plants everywhere from banana trees, coffee plants, palm trees, and wack off othere ones.
 In the end we made it safely to Cali.